ammopt/koha-plugin-api-reprintsdesk/README.md

 [XML::Smart](https://metacpan.org/pod/XML::Smart)

-Download this plugin by downloading the latest release .kpz file from the [releases page](https://github.com/PTFS-Europe/koha-plugin-api-reprintsdesk/releases).
+Clone this repo and create the .kpz file: `zip -r koha-plugin-api-reprintsdesk.kpz Koha/`

 The plugin system needs to be turned on by a system administrator.